sahajre/goFAQ/README.md

 * Fast compilation
 * Easy to use dependency management
 * Utilize the emergence of multicore processors by providing buit-in easy to use concurrency features
-* Simple type system. (making it simple by not supporting type heirarchy)
+* Simple type system. (trying to make it simple by not supporting type heirarchy)
 * Developer productivity

 ## How to try Go programming?